apache/flink/docs/apis/streaming/connectors/kinesis.md

 </div>

 The above is a simple example of using the consumer.
-Configuration for the consumer is supplied with a `java.util.Properties` instance, with which the configuration setting keys used can be found in `KinesisConfigConstants`.
+Configuration for the consumer is supplied with a `java.util.Properties` instance, the setting keys for which are enumerated in `KinesisConfigConstants`.
 The example demonstrates consuming a single Kinesis stream in the AWS region "us-east-1".
-The AWS credentials is supplied using the basic method in which the AWS access key ID and secret key are directly supplied in the configuration (other options are setting `KinesisConfigConstants.CONFIG_AWS_CREDENTIALS_PROVIDER_TYPE` to `ENV_VAR`, `SYS_PROP`, and `PROFILE`).
+The AWS credentials are supplied using the basic method in which the AWS access key ID and secret key are directly supplied in the configuration (other options are setting `KinesisConfigConstants.CONFIG_AWS_CREDENTIALS_PROVIDER_TYPE` to `ENV_VAR`, `SYS_PROP`, and `PROFILE`).
 Also, data is being consumed from the newest position in the Kinesis stream (the other option will be setting `KinesisConfigConstants.CONFIG_STREAM_INIT_POSITION_TYPE`